Lessons My Fictional Author Taught Me About Writing

-My short story Life in Shadows is an exploration of writing and writers, and how both can be damaged.
+My short story Life in Shadows explores writing and writers, and how both can be damaged.
 While writing it, I learnt a few craft and life skills along the way.

-Every writer knows the fantasy: relocate somewhere atmospheric, sip whiskey sour or gina and tonic on a balcony and begin The Great Work.
+Every writer knows the fantasy: relocate somewhere atmospheric, sip whiskey sour or gin and tonic on a balcony and begin The Great Work.

 In my short story Life in Shadows, Michael Hayes is living that fantasy.
 Or so he thinks.

-But instead of writing the “Universal Novel” he moved to Bankok to create, he files pieces for niche magazines and small newspapers.
+But instead of writing the “Universal Novel” that he moved to Bangkok to create, he files pieces for niche magazines and small newspapers.
 He calls it honing his craft.
-Research.
-Preparation.
-But really he knows it’s all just “freelance fluff.”
+But really, he knows it’s all just “freelance fluff.”

 Changing cities, routines, or time zones feels productive and looks like commitment.
-But sometimes it’s just procrastination with better scenery.
+But sometimes it’s procrastination with warmer weather.
 A new climate won’t fix an old fear.

 Indie Author Take-out: